nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Master's degree/Solid State Physics/Electron dynamics/The central equation as a proof of the Bloch theorem.md

-We want to prove [[Zettelkasten/Master's degree/Solid State Physics/Electron dynamics/Bloch's Theorem|Bloch's Theorem]].
+We want to prove [[Zettelkasten/Master's degree/Solid State Physics/Electron dynamics/Bloch Theorem|Bloch Theorem]].
 We begin by expanding the eigenstate of the Hamiltonian in Fourier series.
 Despite the eigenstate not being periodic, we can use the following fact: any function that satisfies the Born-von Karman conditions can be expanded in a basis of plane waves subject to the same periodic condition.
 (This in fact makes the functions artificially periodic)
 These plane waves are of the form $\varphi(\bar{r}) = e^{i\bar{q}\cdot\bar{r}}$, where $\bar{q}$ is a wavevector that satisfies the conditions described in [[Zettelkasten/Master's degree/Solid State Physics/Electron dynamics/Wavevectors discretisation in the band model|Wavevectors discretisation in the band model]].